 - Account Information – You may update, correct or delete information about you at any time by logging in to your account.
 If you would like to cancel your account entirely, please contact us, and enter your request for cancellation, but please note that we may retain certain information as required by law or for legitimate business purposes.

-- Changing or Deleting your Customer Personal Data – You may change any of your Customer Data in your account by editing your profile within your account or by sending an e-mail to us at firstname.lastname@example.org or calling (562) 406-2360.
+- Changing or Deleting your Customer Personal Data – You may change any of your information (“Customer Data”) in your account by editing your profile within your account or by sending an e-mail to us at firstname.lastname@example.org or calling (562) 406-2360.
 You may request deletion of your Customer Data by us, and we will use commercially reasonable efforts to honor your request, but please note that we may be required to keep such information and not delete it (or to keep this information for a certain time, in which case we will comply with your deletion request only after we have fulfilled such requirements).
 When we delete any information, it will be deleted from the active database, but may remain in our archives.
 We may also retain your information for fraud or similar purposes.
 Please note that the policies described in the section may not apply to Personal Data associated with registered voter records.

 - Cookies – Most web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove or reject browser cookies.
 Removing or rejecting browser cookies does not necessarily affect third-party flash cookies used in connection with Services.
 Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of the Site.
 To delete or disable flash cookies please visit the following website for more information: www.adobe.com/products/flashplayer/security.

 We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If you are a parent or guardian and you are aware that your Children has provided us with Personal Data, please contact us.
+If you are a parent or guardian and you are aware that your chil has provided us with Personal Data, please contact us.
 If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.

 California Consumer Privacy Act – CCPA (Effective January 1st, 2020)

 The CCPA, was passed by the California State Legislature in AB375 in 2018 and signed by the Governor that year.
 Subsequent legislation AB25, AB874, AB1146, AB1355 and AB1564 made modifications to the law.
 The total of these legislative protections take effect on January 1, 2020.